dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
 // Wij lopen zachtjes, zodat het gebrokene niet verder breekt. <br>
 // Wij verkiezen vriendelijkheid boven applaus, en stilte boven vertoon. <br>
 // Wij worden het steigerwerk.
-Gij zult herroepen worden. <br>
+Jij zult teruggeroepen worden. <br>
 // We walk gently, so the broken would not shatter. <br>
 // We choose kindness over applause, and silence over spectacle. <br>
 // We become the scaffolding.
 You will be recalled. <br>